Optional Practical Training (OPT)

 WHAT DO I DO NEXT?

-Mail the following documents directly to USCIS to apply for EAD—OPT card or submit the application by e-File.
-If you choose to e-File, do NOT submit the electronic form until after you have received your new I-20 with a recommendation for OPT.
+Mail the following documents directly to USCIS to apply for the EAD (your OPT card).
+Do NOT submit the application until after you have received your new I-20 with a recommendation for OPT.

 - Two “passport”- style color photos with a white background taken no earlier than 30 days before submission to USCIS.
 The photos should show a full-frontal facial position.
 The photo should not be larger than 2 x 2 inches, with the distance from the top of the head to just below the chin about 1 1/4 inches.
 Lightly print your name and “Roosevelt University” on the back of each photo in pencil.

-- Copy of your passport information page (with picture, biographical information, and expiration date).
+- Photocopy of your passport information page (with picture, biographical information, and expiration date).

-- Copy of all US visas (all types).
+- Photocopy of all US visas (all types).

 - Copy of your I-94.

-- If you still have the Form I-94 arrival/departure card that was issued when you entered the U.S., copy the front and back of the card indicating F-1
+- If you still have the Paper Form I-94 arrival/departure card that was issued when you entered the U.S., copy the front and back of the card indicating F-1.

 - If you have been issued an EAD for previous USCIS work authorization send a copy of your most recent EAD, front and back